Advice > Data

 • Having a categorical variable with thousands of distinct values, how would you encode it?

-In addition to all the skills we’ve mentioned above, data scientists help to drive product and business decisions.
-Through a variety of techniques, they generate insights that must be able to improve a company’s products and grow its business.
+In addition to the skills mentioned above, data scientists help to drive product and business decisions.
+They use data to generate insights that help improve products and support growth.

 • You have a Google app and you make a change.
 How do you test if a metric has increased or not?
 (Solution)